A Topic Coverage Approach to Evaluation of Topic Models: Measures of Topic Coverage

 Table \ref{table:supcovresults} shows that the logistic regression model has the highest \fone values on both datasets.
-The support vector machine model is a close second, while the other two models, multilayer perceptron and random forest, are not far behind but have larger performance variance.
+The support vector machine model is a close second, while the other two models, multilayer perceptron and random forest, are not far behind.
 In addition to logistic regression having top \fone scores, it is structurally the simplest model with the smallest number of hyperparameters, which we view as an additional advantage.
 We therefore choose the logistic regression model as the basis of the supervised coverage measure, i.e., as the model for matching reference topics with model topics in order to calculate coverage of the reference set.
 The final models used to measure coverage in the following experiments are obtained, for each dataset, by first optimizing the hyperparameters with five-fold crossvalidation and then learning the final model with optimized hyperparameters.
 Both hyperparameter optimization and model learning are performed on the entire set of $300$ labeled topic pairs.

 The classification results show that the performance of the supervised models is close to the mutual agreement of human annotators.
 This shows that the described process leads to supervised models that can approximate human assessment of topic matching well.
 Specifically, the human scores of topic matching, based on the equality of the interpreted concepts, can be approximated well from a small set of features based on distances between topic-word and topic-document vectors.

 This finding is applicable wherever there is a need for automatic matching of topic-like constructs defined by weighted words and documents.
 In the context of application of supervised topic matcher for coverage calculation, the previous results support the claim that the computed coverage will be reliable and close to human assessment.